tomdodd4598/NuclearCraft/README.md

 Permissions
 -----------

-To paraphrase the late Christopher Hitchens, "Every time you prohibit someone from using your mod, you make yourself a prisoner of your own actions, because you deny yourself the opportunity to have people use it."
-I think this should give a reasonable idea of how little I care for licensing, but for those who want a little more formality, let it be stated that all code, excluding the bundled APIs from other mods (which are covered by their respective licenses), is available under the CC0 1.0 License (https://creativecommons.org/publicdomain/zero/1.0/).
+In practice, the license on any Minecraft mod I make means very little, but for those who want a some semblance of formality, let it be stated that all code, excluding any bundled APIs from other mods (which are covered by the respective licenses in their packages), is available under the [MIT License](https://github.com/turbodiesel4598/NuclearCraft/blob/master/LICENSE.md).